 5. A recent Yale Law Journal Forum review essay of Desmond's book details the doubt the text casts on the concept of market neutrality.
-This may be of interest to those who study law and economics.10 pages of Evicted.
+This may be of interest to those who study law and economics.

+The above list is just a sampling of legal and sociological issues found in the pages of Evicted.
 Issues also discussed are the use of public eviction records by landlords to deny housing, the effect of housing instability on children, the effects of the mortgage crisis on the rental market, exploitation of low income individuals, and the possibilities of a universal voucher program.
 Evicted is made rich not just by the diversity of characters in Desmond's narrative but by the diversity of social issues highlighted.